To paraphrase Henry Ford, getting rich is easy. You just have to spend less money than you make. Sounds logical right?

 Gut feeling doesn't help

-It is therefore very important to switch off your gut feeling and to translate the "I will get rich" resolution into a concrete plan.
+It is therefore very important to switch off your gut instinct and to translate the "I will get rich" resolution into a concrete plan.
 For this reason, this text not only contains stock market strategies, it is also devoted to inner attitudes, giving a lot of space to feelings and psychological processes.
 Please do not dismiss the soft factors as "fuss", keep listening to yourself as you read the corresponding chapters and think about how your career as a stock market player has gone so far.

 Bad financial strategy - counterproductive decisions